Select Page

 1 scoop of “The One” supplement

-• Preheat your oven to 350 degrees Fahrenheit and mix the ground beef and ground turkey together in a large bowl.
+• Preheat your oven to 325 degrees Fahrenheit and mix the ground beef and ground turkey together in a large bowl.
 Crack two eggs into the meat mixture and continue mixing until homogenized.
 Add The One into the meat and egg mixture, stir, and pour into one or two lightly greased loaf pans (olive oil is best).
 Bake for forty-five minutes to an hour, then remove and let cool before slicing.
 The loaf is best served warm and should be stored in the refrigerator or freezer until feeding.

 The recommended serving size is 4 ounces per 10 pounds of body weight twice daily.

-#4 HOMEMADE RAW GRAIN-FREE PUP LOAF
+#4 HOMEMADE RAW GRAIN-FREE PUP LOAF (if your EPI dog can tolerate rice)

-Created by Walkerville Vet, the recipe is designed for pet owners who want to be more discerning about what their dog is eating, either due to allergies or intolerances or simply out of a desire for a more natural, preservative-free meal option.
+Created by Walkerville Vet, the recipe is designed for pet owners who want to be more discerning about what their dog is eating, either due to allergies or intolerance’s or simply out of a desire for a more natural, preservative-free meal option.

 For more details, please visit their website: https://www.walkervillevet.com.au/blog/homemade-raw-dog-food-recipe/#SnippetTab